haqq-network/haqq/docs/guides/keys-wallets/keplr.md

 :::

-1) To create a seed phrase account, choose option [Create new account].
+1) To create a seed phrase account, choose option `Create new account`.

 2) The next page shows you your secret seed/mnemonic phrase.
 You can select a 12 or 24 words phrase.
 Save this phrase in a secure place but also do not lose it.
 (You'll need to input this phrase into the following page.)

 <img src="./../img/keplr6.png" style="width:70%;"></img>

 3) Next, enter a name for your account and password (you can change these later).
-Click on [Next].
+Click on `Next`.

 <img src="./../img/keplr7.png" style="width:70%;"></img>

 4) To confirm the creation of this new account, you'll need to click on the words in the right order in which they appear in your seed/mnemonic phrase.
-Press [Register] and you're all set.
+Press on `Register` and you're all set.

 <img src="./../img/keplr8.png" style="width:70%;"></img>

 ## Option 3: Import an Existing Account via Mnemonic Phrase

-1) Click on [Import existing account]
+1) Click on `Import existing account`

 <img src="./../img/keplr9.png" style="width:50%;"></img>